telepresenceio/telepresence/docs/reference/install.md

 {% import "../macros.html" as macros %}
 {{ macros.installSpecific("reference-page") }}

-### Dependencies
+## Dependencies

-If you install Telepresence using a pre-built package, dependencies other than [`kubectl`][k] are handled by the package manager.
+If you install Telepresence using a pre-built package, dependencies other than [`kubectl`][k] and Edge Control (FIXME: link) are handled by the package manager.
 If you install from source, you will also need to install the following software.

 [k]: https://kubernetes.io/docs/tasks/tools/install-kubectl/